Configure the on-premises cloud provider

 For mount paths, use a mount point with enough space to contain your node density.
 Use

 /data.
-If you have multiple drives, add these as a comma-separated list:
+If you have multiple drives, add these as a comma-separated list, such as:

 Region and Zones

-Follow the steps below to provide the location of DB nodes.
-All these fields are user-defined, which will be later used during the universe creation.
+Complete the fields shown in the following illustration to provide the location of DB nodes.
+All these fields are user-defined and will be later used during the universe creation:

-Follow these steps for manually provisioning each node by executing the pre-provisioning python script.
+Follow these steps to manually provision each node using the pre-provisioning Python script:

 Access the docker